gregoryhornyak/discord_bot/README.md

 - custom json requests are easier to make using Ergast directly

 In the future, the Formula One Discord Bot is going to use Ergast as main information source for Race, Qualification, Finishing Status and Race schedules

+#Mayor Update 2

+**Formula One Discord Bot** is not going to use Ergast as primary API, because Ergast API is going to be deprecated in 2024.

 ---